Transcendence-Industries/FS-Interface/README.md

 ## Introduction

-- Interface switches, buttons, annunciations, ... between the simulator and a home cockpit
+- This tool interfaces switches, buttons, annunciations, etc. between a flight simulator and home cockpit.
-- Communication is realized using the UDP and COM protocols
+- Communication is realized using the UDP and COM protocols.
     - UDP on simulator side
     - COM on microcontroller side
-- Information exchange with so called *datarefs* of the simulator
+- Information exchange with so called *datarefs* provided by the simulator.
-- Tested with X-Plane 11 and an Arduino Uno/Nano
+- Tested with X-Plane 11 and an Arduino Uno/Nano.

 ## Features